OpenRockets/web-dev-error-solutions/errors/css/css-challenge-creating-a-3d-card-effect-with-css/README.md

+# 🐞 CSS Challenge:  Creating a 3D Card Effect with CSS

 This challenge focuses on creating a visually appealing 3D card effect using only CSS.
 We'll achieve a subtle, realistic depth using box-shadow and transforms.
 This example uses standard CSS3; adapting it to Tailwind CSS is straightforward and will be briefly discussed.